petyaracz/Racz2024rules/Readme.md

 on player or co-player responses.
 The best model is trained on the participant’s own responses, tunes regular rules only, and has a comparatively high learning rate.
 This can be seen in Table 7.

+Note that the effect of learning rate on final word weights is indirect.
+The learning rate determines how much the confidence of a specific rule is updated in each test trial.
+The final weight is the confidence of the best regular rule / the summed confidence of the best regular and irregular rule.
+A very high learning rate will result in rule confidences that are over 1, which are not interpretable in the original Minimal Generalisation Learner.
+Word weight will still be bounded by 0-1.

 | learning_rate | which_rules | which_responses |    c |
 |--------------:|:------------|:----------------|-----:|